Last Updated: Mar 2022

 and paragliding site is located atop the Allegheny ridge.
 The site is accessed

 via a private dirt road.
-Due to landowner concerns, a site guide will need to
+Due to landowner concerns, a club member will need to

 provide access to the launch.
-To access the site, a four-wheel drive vehicle is
+In addition, to access the site, a four-wheel

 Before the first flight, new or visiting pilots